Featured Artist

 “Superstitious Mountain“

-“South Carolina Hunters”
+“South Carolina Hunters” (no longer available)

 Louis Henri Moeller, a native of New York, rose to prominence as one of America’s leading anecdotal genre painters during the late 19th and early 20th centuries.
 His favored subject matter often featured distinguished elderly men engaged in everyday activities within refined interior settings that mirrored Victorian tastes.